This one somehow escaped our attention last year when we ran our epic look at all the Calvin and Hobbes’ New Years strips:

 BELMONT, MA—Escalating over the course of 20 minutes from a restrained discussion with a coworker to a heated confrontation between multiple members of his management team, the fantasized argument currently taking place in the mind of Digital Ventures, Inc. employee Jesse Newman is getting pretty intense, sources confirmed today.
 “You’re talking to me about incompetence?
 Me?”
 Newman said in his mind while furrowing his brow and letting the entirely fictitious dispute go to an increasingly frank and emotionally charged place.
 “Mark, no one in this room agrees with you.
 Why?
 Because they don’t respect you.
 And they never have.
 And if you honestly believe that what you do around here is in any way vital, or important, or irreplaceable, then you are out of your mind.
 Absolutely out of your mind.
 No…you made it personal by insinuating that I wasn’t up to the task.”

-It’s hard to believe that today (12/31) marks the 17th anniversary of the end of Calvin and Hobbes.
-While 17 years may sound like a long time, the strip has hardly dated at all.
+It’s hard to believe that New Year’s Eve marks the 18th anniversary of the end of Calvin and Hobbes.
+While 18 years may sound like a long time, the strip has hardly dated at all.
 Instead, it is slowly but surely being recognized as the work of art that it is/was, and not just by us.
 The amount of expression and joy and humanity that Bill Watterson was able to wring out of those four panels over ten short years (1985-1995) is simply astounding.
-Mark my words: Calvin and Hobbes will go down as one of the abiding cultural achievements of…
+Mark my words: Calvin and Hobbes will go down as one of the abiding cultural achievements…

 Before the clock strikes 2013, we wanted to give you a brief update from the Mockingworld.
 2012 was quite a year for our little organization.
 We hosted two major conferences, welcomed another gifted member of staff, and produced our two most substantial publications yet, This American Gospel and the full-length Grace in Addiction.
 In addition, our online audience grew by more than 40%, from roughly 270,000 unique visitors in 2011 to a whopping 380,000 in 2012.
 And those are just “the numbers”!